-While job seekers have long fretted over the mere six seconds prospective employers spend looking at their CVs, it’s now the recruiter’s turn to worry.
-With bounce rates on career pages as high as 98%, grabbing potential talent’s attention requires creativity and skill.
+While job seekers have long fretted over the mere six seconds prospective employers spend looking at their CVs, it’s now recruiters turn to worry.
+With bounce rates on career pages as high as 98% in today’s candidate-driven job market grabbing potential talent’s attention requires creativity and skill.

 Well-written recruitment copy can overcome this hurdle and provide multiple benefits.
-Firstly, it helps recruiters and businesses to be found organically by search engines, where 80% of job searches start.
-Secondly, it convinces candidates of the appeal of a role, and finally it lends insight into the culture and personality of your company.
+First, it helps recruiters and businesses be organically found by search engines, where 80% of job searches start.
+Second, it convinces candidates of the appeal of a role, and finally it lends insight into the culture and personality of your company.